-The School of Banking and Finance at UNSW Business School offers an outstanding honours degree that is open to all high-achieving undergraduate students, even if you are not currently studying at UNSW Australia.
-Financial support is available to many honours students through tutoring and research assistant work.
+The School of Banking and Finance at UNSW Business School offers an outstanding Honours degree that is open to all high-achieving undergraduate students, even if you are not currently studying at UNSW.
+Financial support is available to many Honours students through tutoring and research assistant work.

 As the finance discipline is an innovative discipline, it is recommended that not more than two years should have passed since the completion of your undergraduate degree and your application to commence the honours degree in Banking and Finance.

 The Banking and Finance Honours degree provides introductory and rigorous research training to assist in tackling the financial issues and challenges encountered in future careers.
 While the undergraduate Pass degree provides a context for studying present professional methods and standards, the Honours degree provides additional expertise including: